chloevoyer/multi-language-al-folio/_posts/fr-ca/2024-10-15-conferences-fr-ca.md

 ---
 layout: post
-title: list of psychology conferences
+title: psychology conferences
 date: 2024-10-15 11:10:00
 description: a non-exhaustive list of conferences in the field of psychology
-tags: conferences
+tags: conférences
 categories: research
-giscus_comments: true
+giscus_comments: false
 related_posts: true
 pretty_table: true
 feature: true
 ---

-## Conferences
+## a non-exhaustive list of conferences in the field of psychology

 <table
   data-click-to-select="true"